 - AirBerlin Business Class A330 San Francisco to Dusseldorf

-- Hotel Review: Hilton Munich Airport
+- Hilton Munich Airport Hotel Review

-- Hotel Review: Hyatt Regency Thessaloniki Executive Suite
+- Hyatt Regency Thessaloniki Hotel Review

-- Review: Aegean Airlines Economy Class Thessaloniki to Paris
+- Aegean Airlines Economy Class Thessaloniki to Paris Review

 There are four shuttle buses serving multiple CDG airport hotels along the same route.
 The Silver line is for Hyatt Regency guests and it makes the rounds every 20 minutes.
-The Hyatt Regency Paris Charles De Gaulle is the last hotel on the route and it was just my luck that when I arrived, there were around 100 people in the lobby and spilling out onto the sidewalk.
+The Hyatt Regency Paris Charles De Gaulle is the last hotel on the route.
+It was just my luck that when I arrived, there were around 100 people in the lobby and spilling out onto the sidewalk.
 It was the most crowded check-in line I’ve ever seen.
 Even the elite check-in area line was long, so I just took a seat for the next 30 minutes rather than risk passing out from exhaustion.

 The hotel lobby is really nice, with a large atrium.
 There is a table with complimentary coffee by the front desk, which I very much appreciated as I sat and waited for the madness to die down.